aaronparker/vcredist/docs/help/en-US/Import-VcMdtApplication.md

 ### -VcList

-An array containing details of the Visual C++ Redistributables from Get-VcList.
+An array containing details of the Visual C++ Redistributables from Save-VcRedist.
+Save-VcRedist adds the Path property, that points to the installer executable, to the array exported from Get-VcList.

 ```yaml
 Type: PSObject